wilsonyjk123/pdiot-data/README.md

-# pdiot2018-data
+# pdiot-data
-Shared repository of walking motion capture data for the PDIoT course
+Shared repository of motion capture data for the PDIoT course 2020.